 Due to the nature of the artists it is likely that strobe lighting will be used throughout the performances.
 There will not be warning immediately before a period of strobe lighting.

-The Medical Centre is located in the 24 hour area should you need it.
+The Medical Centre is located in the 24-hour area should you need it.
 The centre is manned by qualified paramedics, medical technicians and first aiders.
 We have a number of ambulances that can transport off site in the case of emergency.

-We are aware that many people have to take prescription medication that needs to be kept chilled.
+We are aware that many people must take prescription medication that needs to be kept chilled.
 We supply a fridge and safe storage in our Medical Centre.
 You will need to have your medication in a sealed container with your name clearly labelled on it and you will be asked to sign it in and out.

 Main Stage Viewing Platform